 The 3 fox cubs are just 4 days old in the top picture although they were only a few hours old when first found.
 Their mum had been shot in the chest by a shotgun and escaped just long enough to give premature birth to them on the ground before she died.
 She didn't even have the time to clean & feed them.
 Fortunately a man walking his dog found them.
 They were trying to suckle from their dead mum.
 The cubs were picked up from Norwich and bought back.
 They each weighed less than 100 grams.
 We kept them warm with a heat pad and reared them on Esbilac milk replacement formula.
 They are 14 weeks old in second picture and each weigh nearly 3 kilo's.
 There is a lot we could say about this story esp about the person who shot their mum, but all we will say is that all 3 were successfully soft released and even after 6 months of freedom are still being supported with food and water.

-This young sparrowhawk flew into a window and was badly concussed on his arrival.
+This young sparrowhawk flew into a window and was badly concussed and also had a damaged wing.
 He had to be hand fed for several days until he started feeding himself.
 After 5 weeks he was fit and strong and released back where he came from to take up his old teritory.
-The picture was taken while still suffering from concussion but gradually improving, so i made him excercise his wings a couple times each day.
+The picture was taken while making him excercise his wings a couple times each day.

 This adult Gannet was bought in very weak but after 4 weeks of fish therapy was fit and feisty enough to be released back to the beach.
 So when your watching a Gannet diving for fish when walking your dog on the beach you may just be watching this one.